elerator/PRAI/README.md

 - **Manage your Workload**: Schedule your capacities according to your work-time-model, oversee how much time you spend on each project and plan your workload in advance.

 ## Features
-Using PrAI is quick & simple: Minimize the administrative overhead to the necessary minimum!
+Using PrAI is quick & simple: Minimize the administrative overhead of documenting projects and workload to the necessary minimum!
 - Centralized information storage in a database
 - Web user interface available via the BASF App store
 - Different views for creation, overview of work-time-models and capacities, project details (…)